 Breaking down the gender gap in healthy life expectancy into its mortality and health components has been shown to be a crucial factor in understanding gender disparities in health (15–17).
 In certain countries, where the gender gap in health expectancies was virtually zero, decomposition analyses revealed considerable gender differences in both mortality and health, albeit in divergent directions (18, 19).
 Consequently, the combination of high prevalence of unhealthy women coupled with a high women’s survival advantage resulted in a small gender gap.
 Simply interpreting a small gender gap in health expectancy as a measure for low gender inequality ignores that women usually live more years in poorer health and disregards the intricate relationship between health and mortality.

 To date, studies that have disentangled gender gaps in healthy lifespans by separating health and mortality dimensions have mostly focused on a specific set of countries or regions with shared societal values and gender roles (20–23).
 What is missing in the literature of the gender gap in health is a comparative analysis that includes a wider range of countries, including European, American, and Asian nations.
 Moreover, there is a lack of knowledge regarding the comparison of the magnitude of the gap components across this set of countries.

-In this paper, we complement the existing literature by conducting a comparative analysis of the gender gap in health expectancy across multiple countries situated on four different continents.
-Our focus is on decomposing this gender gap into its mortality and health components.
-Furthermore, we raise a discussion by critically questioning the appropriateness of gender gaps in healthy lifespan as robust indicators for capturing gender inequality in health outcomes.
+In this paper, our goal is twofold: first, we complement the existing literature by conducting a comparative analysis of the gender gap in health expectancy across multiple countries situated on four different continents.
+Our focus is on decomposing this gender gap into its mortality and health components. second, we criticallyassess whether gender gaps in healthy lifespan are robust indicators for capturing gender inequality in health outcomes.

 Drawing from the rich data provided by the Gateway to Global Aging Data (12), a unique dataset that allows for a broader comparison in health outcomes, we estimate disability- and chronic-free life expectancy for individuals aged 60 and above, including a diverse set of nations: the U.S., England, South Korea, China, India, Mexico, and EU countries.
 This set of countries not only has a particular epidemiological and mortality trajectory, but different cultural backgrounds, gender norms, and health systems, which enables us to investigate the impact of interpreting the gender gap in health and mortality as a measure of inequality in different settings.